RivaD2/reading-notes/201/class-01.md

 ### A: What is a script
 1. A script is a series of instructions that a computer uses to accomplish a goal
 1. Scripts are precise, step-by-step instructions and scripts run code or sections of code in response to input
 1. Set the goal for your script and break down each task into steps.
-This is a computer accomplishes a task--very different than how we humans do it
+This is how a computer accomplishes a task--very different than how we humans do it

 ### B: How do computers fit in with the world
 1. Look, a computer sees the world in terms of data-programmers then make models using data